genexus-books/Saia/saia-docs/docs/RAG/Retrieval.md

 ---
-sidebar_label: 'Retrieval'
+sidebar_label: 'Configuration - Retrieval'
-sidebar_position: 5
+sidebar_position: 6
 ---

-# Retrieval
+# Configuration - Retrieval

 The subsection that allows you to specify how to obtain the augmented information sent to the context.